-Jackson was promoted to Captain in 2018 and his first assignment as captain was North Precinct.
-On July 20, 2019 he was reassigned to Crimes against Property as Commander.
+Jackson was promoted to Captain in 2018, and his first assignment as Captain was North Precinct.
+The City of Birmingham recognized Jackson in 2018 and 2020 for receiving the Caught Doing Good Award, awarded to individuals who go above and beyond their call of duty and exemplify the City’s CEETA values.
+On July 20, 2019, he was reassigned to Crimes against Property as Commander.
 Currently, Captain Jackson serves as the Executive Assistant to the Assistant Chief of Police.
 He is committed to putting people first.

 He believes where God is ignorant, crime runs wild.
 Most importantly, Captain James Jackson is a man of Faith.